vitaly-krugl/interview-prep/work_samples/README.md

 =========NUMENTA PROJECTS==========

 Please note that Numenta open-sourced our code in June of 2015, and all commits were squashed, so much of the work appears to originate from "Numenta Team".
-Below, I reference some of the modules that I "owned" or contributed to heavily:
+Below, I reference some of the modules that I owned or contributed to heavily:

 NUPIC.CORE: